Principles and Practice of Medication Adherence Support

 This CPD course addresses a fundamental issue which cuts across healthcare: how to support patients to use treatment most effectively.

-The course comprises a short-online module, self-directed reflective practice and a half-day in person training session (available dates listed above).
+The course comprises a short-online module, self-directed reflective practice and two in-person training sessions in the evening (available dates listed above).
 It provides a practical evidence-based foundation for clinicians wishing to understand, identify and address nonadherence to medications.

 This short course includes:

-• A half-day in-person training session at KCL Waterloo campus.
+- Two in-person training session at KCL Waterloo campus.
 This will be an interactive session within a small group, with video demonstrations, discussions, and role-play.
-The training session will take place 1 - 5pm and available dates are listed above.
+The training session will take place in the evenings and available dates are listed above.

 What does this course cover?